 3. Stroll around the Tidal Basin

 If you've seen photos of Washington, DC, bathed in cherry blossoms, chances are you've seen photos of the Tidal Basin.
-This reservoir is great for a stroll, or you can even rent a paddleboat to explore.
+This reservoir is great for a stroll (the trail around it is just over 2 miles long), or you can even rent a paddleboat to explore.

 4. Walk to the Capitol